egiev/django-crud/README.md

 `python manage.py runserver`

-- The app will serve in http://localhost:8000/
+- Visit http://localhost:8000/ to see the result